 22. Wait until the expected Endorsement

 You need to wait up to 8 weeks after the confirmation email from the Home Office.
 Yes, two months period is a quite long time in terms of expected results.
 But all you need to do is to check your email every day and keep calm.
 You cannot change the order of things and make your visa application processing faster.

 24. Print your Endorsement letter

 It will be The Big Day of your life when you will get your Endorsement letter.
 It will be sent to you by one of the Home Office experts.
 And this day will almost start of your new life.
-I wrote “almost” since there is also the second stage of Tier 1 Exceptional Talent Visa application so-called “Immigration Stage”.
+I wrote “almost” since there is also the second stage to get Tier 1 Exceptional Talent Visa application so-called “Immigration Stage”.
 However, the hardest part – Endorsement Stage is done!

 After you read and re-read your Endorsement Letter, print it out and keep for attaching to the final visa application.